status-im/nimbus-eth2/docs/the_nimbus_book/src/trusted-node-sync.md

     Because trusted node sync by default copies blocks via REST, you may hit API limits if you are using a third-party provider.
     If this happens to you, you may need to use the `--backfill` option to [delay the backfill of the block history](./trusted-node-sync.md#delay-block-history-backfill).

+!!! note
+    Since `v23.11.0` onward, it is possible to have the beacon node start immediately after trusted node sync completes by removing the `trustedNodeSync` word of the command.
+If the database is already initialized, the `--trusted-node-url` option is ignored.

 ## Verify you synced the correct chain